hungthai1401/resume/example/README.md

   - **CI/CD**: Jenkins
 - **Team size**: Worked in a cross-functional team of 5 members, including software engineers, business analysts, and QA testers, ...
 - **Responsibilities**:
-  - **Team Leader**
+  - **Leadership**
-    - Collaborated with Business Analysts (BAs) to gather and analyze business requirements, ensuring alignment with technical solutions.
+    - Collaborated with Business Analysts to define requirements and translate them into technical solutions.
+    - Delegated tasks effectively, conducted code reviews, and mentored team members to ensure high-quality deliverables.
-    - Translated business needs into technical specifications and actionable tasks for the development team.
+    - Reduced technical debt by enforcing coding standards and best practices across the team.
-    - Conducted regular code reviews to maintain coding standards, improve code quality, and provide constructive feedback to team members.
-    - Involved in the recruitment process, including interviewing candidates and assessing technical skills.
+    - Reviewed pull requests, collaborated with developers to discuss and resolve potential issues, and suggested improvements for optimal performance and scalability.
   - **Software Development**:
-    - Integrate with third-party services.
+    - Designed APIs for seamless integration with third-party providers.
-    - Write clean, maintainable code and create unit tests for new features.
-    - Optimized system performance and scalability.
-    - Reviewed pull requests, collaborated with developers to discuss and resolve potential issues, and suggested improvements for optimal performance and scalability.
+    - Achieved **95%** test coverage through unit testing.
   - **DevOps Contributions**:
-    - Optimized CI/CD pipelines to ensure fast and reliable deployments.
+    - Optimized CI/CD pipelines, reducing deployment time by **60%** and ensuring reliable releases.
-    - Monitor system performance and availability, trace logs to identify and resolve issues.
+    - Set up monitoring and logging solutions to proactively detect and resolve issues, improving system uptime by **25%**.

 ---